jhpyle/docassemble/_docs/docker.md

 docker stop -t 60 <containerid>
 {% endhighlight %}

-The container runs a [PostgreSQL] server, and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.

 By default, [Docker] gives containers ten seconds to shut down before forcibly shutting them down.
-Usually, ten seconds is plenty of time, but if the server is slow, [PostgreSQL] might take a little longer than ten seconds to shut down.
+Usually, ten seconds is plenty of time, but if the server is slow, **docassemble** might take a little longer than ten seconds to shut down.
 To be on the safe side, give the container plenty of time to shut down gracefully.
 The `-t 60` means that [Docker] will wait up to 60 seconds before forcibly shutting down the container.
+It will probably take no more than 15 seconds for the [`docker stop`] command to complete.

+It is very important to avoid a forced shutdown of **docassemble**.
+The container runs a [PostgreSQL] server, and the data files of the server may become corrupted if [PostgreSQL] is not gracefully shut down.
+To facilitate [data storage] (more on this later), **docassemble** backs up your data during the shutdown process and restores from that backup during the initialization process.
+If the shutdown process is interrupted, your data may be left in an inconsistent state and there may be errors during later initialization.

 To see a list of stopped containers, run `docker ps -a`.
 To remove a container, run `docker rm <containerid>`.